Faculty of Organisation Studies in Novo Mesto: Development and activities

-Study programmes Quality Management
+Study programmes

 The Faculty of Organisation Studies in Novo Mesto offers study programmes at bachelor's, master's and doctoral levels in the field of quality management.
 Study programmes are accredited by the Slovenian national higher school accreditation agency.

 The first-level (BA) quality management course lasts three years (six semesters) and leads to the professional title of diplomirani organizator (VS).

 The second-level postgraduate programme (Master) in Quality Management lasts two years and is divided into four semesters, after which the graduate is awarded the professional title of Magister menedžmenta kakovosti.

 The postgraduate programme (Ph.D.) in Quality Management lasts three years and is divided into six semesters, upon completion of which the Ph.D. student is awarded the academic title Doktor znanosti (Doctor of Science).

 International collaboration

-Among other forms of cooperation with foreign institutions of higher education, the Faculty of Organisation Studies in Novo mesto participates in the Erasmus+ programme of students and staff exchange.
+Among other forms of cooperation with foreign institutions of higher education, the Faculty of Organisation Studies in Novo Mesto participates in the Erasmus+ programme of students and staff exchange.